seletz/seletz.github.com/_posts/2020-06-25-windchill-oicd-auth-keycloak.md

 Change your Apache Proxy to match the following.
 Replace the following values:

-- OIDCProviderMetadataURL: Must point to the "well known" Open ID Connect configuration URL.
+- *OIDCProviderMetadataURL*: Must point to the "well known" Open ID Connect configuration URL.
 The example uses Windchill as Realm.
-- OIDCClientID: The client id as defined in Keycloak
+- *OIDCClientID*: The client id as defined in Keycloak
-- OIDCClientSecret: The client secret from Keycloak
+- *OIDCClientSecret*: The client secret from Keycloak

 ```text
 # OIDC